darbyna/COVID_19_Analysis/README.md

-# Analysis of COVID-19 Data
+# COVID-19 : A Journey of Analytics
 ## Utilizing Machine Learning with Python Coding and Statistical Analysis with R
 ### By Niko Darby